plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

 Each of the classes this references, InitializeAutoMapper, ResetDatabase, NestedContainerPerCase, and AutoFixtureParameterSource, are custom classes included in the test project.
-We&#8217;ll see them each in detail later.
+We'll see them each in detail later.

 At a glance though, we can describe our testing style to a new team member by scanning this class:

 > A test class is a class whose name ends with &#8220;Tests&#8221;.
 A test method is any public void or async method within such a class.
-Whenever a test class runs, we&#8217;ll ensure AutoMapper has already been initialized.
-Whenever a test case runs, we&#8217;ll first reset the contents of the database, and we&#8217;ll wrap the whole test case in a nested IoC container.
-When test methods have parameters, they&#8217;ll be created and filled by AutoFixture.
+Whenever a test class runs, we'll ensure AutoMapper has already been initialized.
+Whenever a test case runs, we'll first reset the contents of the database, and we'll wrap the whole test case in a nested IoC container.
+When test methods have parameters, they'll be created and filled by AutoFixture.

 ## AutoMapper

 When using [AutoMapper](https://www.nuget.org/packages/AutoMapper), to make your property mapping code error- and future-proof, you want to ensure that it is initialized _once_ and that it will automatically enlist any AutoMapper profile classes.
-Here&#8217;s a wrapper for AutoMapper&#8217;s own initialization code.
-I&#8217;d include this in any web application and invoke it during application startup:
+Here's a wrapper for AutoMapper's own initialization code.
+I'd include this in any web application and invoke it during application startup:

 ```cs
 public class AutoMapperBootstrapper